TheWarmFuzzy/JTNelson.ca/README.md

 # JTNelson.ca
 This is the source code for JTNelson.ca.
-The purpose is to dynamically diplay projects in a simple manner.
+The purpose is to dynamically display projects in a simple manner.